-There are many different situations where you may wish to obtain a valuation of your business or a commercial asset which include:
+There are many different situations where you may wish to obtain a valuation of your business or of a commercial asset some of these include.

 - Planning and evaluating a business acquisition or disposal

 - Engaged in shareholder restructuring and corporate reorganisation

 - Involved in a dispute such as a marital dispute or litigation